nschonni/cordova-docs/articles/getting-started/ios-guide.md

 6. Press the F5 key to start your app.

     Visual Studio builds your app by connecting to the remote agent on your mac.
-When the build is complete, your app appears on the device that is connected to your Windows computer.
+When the build is complete, Apple iTunes starts and the iOS app is added to your library.

+7. In Apple iTunes, install the app on the connected device.

 ### Troubleshooting: Let's fix it